 Evaluation

 The proposed framework was instantiated in a Software Engineering education game named Software Development Manager (SDM) [Kohwalter et al. 2011].
 The goal of SDM is to allow undergraduate students to understand the existing cause-effect relationships in software development.
-As so, the adoption of provenance becomes an important instrument to better support knowledge acquisition
+As so, the adoption of provenance becomes an important instrument to better support knowledge acquisition, allowing the possibility of tracking mistakes made during a game session.

-In SDM[Higgins 2010], the player has a team of employees that are used to develop software according to contracts made with customers.
+In SDM, which was developed using the game engine Unity3D [Higgins 2010], the player has a team of employees that are used to develop software according to contracts made with customers.
 The gameplay and game mechanics are modeled presenting possibilities to the player to decide strategies for development and define the roles for each staff member.
 As in any contract, software have requirements that must be followed during development.
 From a gameplay point of view, these requirements help to balance the mechanics and rules.
 When the software is completed and delivered to the customer, there is a quality assessment of the software and a project completion payment accordingly to the product quality.

 Since SDM focuses in people management, the main element of the game are the employees, which represent the player’s labor force.
 Employees can perform different roles (manager, analyst, designer, programmer, etc.), which valorizes attributes used to calculate the employee’s performance.
 Another element present in the game is specialization, used to define the employee working competence.
 With the specialization system, it is possible for employees to undergo training to learn new sets of skills.
 Also the concepts of working hours, morale, and stamina are used to modify the employee’s productivity.